Abrahamteguh/abrahamteguh/README.md

 I'm abraham as an engineer at telecommunication industry.
 But i'm also love :love: about data science.
-Curenntly active learning anything about data science.
+Currently active learning anything about data science.

 ### Something abaout me :point_down: